fpco/ide-backend/README.md

      * New functionality: distinguish between KindError and KindServerDied, and hide the "internal exception" when showing external exceptions (#135)

-     * New functionality: a new field (configWarnings :: GhcWarnings) in the session config makes it possible to enable/disable certain warnings in a ghc version-independent manner.

      * New functionality: allow to set compilation targets (#152)

            updateTargets :: Maybe [FilePath] -> IdeSessionUpdate ()